HEARTWOOD

 The 8-story, centrally located building provides 126 units of workforce housing alongside an outdoor courtyard, bike parking, retail, and laundry.
 Units are compact, averaging 400 SF.The project provides a critical element of our urban housing – missing middle housing targeting 60-100% of Area Medium Income (AMI).

-Providing an exposed wood ceiling, exposed wood columns and beams exposed lobby and corridor ceilings extends the biophilic nature of the project to all units inhabitants of the building.
+Exposed wood columns, beams and ceilings extends the biophilic nature of the project to all units and shared spaces in the building.

 Heartwood is a mass timber/steel hybrid structure, in part due to the high lateral requirements of the seismic zone.
 The project minimizes the use of high-carbon, non-renewable materials such as concrete and steel wherever possible.
 Using strategic materials-based decisions led to a lower-carbon footprint as well as lower costs.